 Abalones live where the rocks are, near shore or sometimes in quite deep water, and move around on a large, muscular foot.
-This is the best reason I can think of for not finding them in Florida – no rocks.
+This is the best reason I can think of for not finding them in Florida – not many rocks.
+I’ve never seen one here, nor are they mentioned in my seashell ID book.

 They are collected to use as food and of course the shell is used for it’s ornamental value.